Shifting Financial Marketing into Gear

 Download our free guide: How to Create Buyer Personas for Your Business

-And yes, this movement is often switchback in nature, moving from social media to website to back to social media, where an Instagram ad may nudge a customer back to site.
-Customer contemplation can often last days or weeks, and during that span of time they can interact with a multitude of touchpoints.
+And yes, this movement is often switchback in nature, moving from social media to website to back to social media, where an Instagram ad may nudge a customer back to the site.
+Customer contemplation can often last days or weeks, and during that span of time, they can interact with a multitude of touchpoints.
 That’s OK, though – because you’ll have all those touchpoints on your customer journey map.

 Making Marketing More Meaningful

-There’s a big reason that customer journey maps can be of particular salience with the marketing team: If a customer can’t reach their goals through your touchpoints (and ultimately your brand, customer service interface, or website), they’ll try again with a competitor.
+There’s a big reason that customer journey maps can be of particular salience to the marketing team: If a customer can’t reach their goals through your touchpoints (and ultimately your brand, customer service interface, or website), they’ll try again with a competitor.
 When you can understand a customer’s intended journey, you can structure your touchpoints to create the most effective, efficient route possible, eliminating roadblocks that would thwart the purchase process.

-This is where that concept of meeting customer’s where they’re at comes into play.
+This is where that concept of meeting customers where they’re at comes into play.
 If marketers have enough insight into buyer personas and the customer journey, they’re able to create content and materials that customers are already searching for.
-It syncs customer goals with company goals, because sales and marketing objectives are based on what the customers really want.
+It syncs customer goals with company goals because sales and marketing objectives are based on what the customers really want.

-This kind of a map also denotes customer pain points.
+This kind of map also denotes customer pain points.
 The data allows marketers to see what throughout the touchpoint process is interesting and helpful to customers, and what isn’t.
-It allows marketing teams to see which touchpoints feature prominent drop offs, where the route loops back on itself, and where notable obstacles to journey completion may be in the way, such as far too many steps to take (and a journey far too long).
+It allows marketing teams to see which touchpoints feature prominent drop-offs, where the route loops back on itself, and where notable obstacles to journey completion may be in the way, such as far too many steps to take (and a journey far too long).